- Peaks of the Balkans

 - High Scardus

 - Visit Balkans

-Join us for a beautiful trek in the spectacular Peaks of the Balkans trail.
+Join us for a beautiful trek on the spectacular Peaks of the Balkans trail.
 Walk through untouched Accursed Mountains lying in three Balkan countries.
-This hidden corner of Europe is prized for beautiful nature, friendly people and their hospitality.
+This hidden corner of Europe is prized for its beautiful nature, friendly people, and hospitality.
 Discover this unexplored corner of the European Continent!

 Peaks of the Balkans is the first lengthy hiking trail to traverse the Western Balkans, an area where ancient tracks connect remote regions.
-The epic walk passes through villages, separated by strict borders and fortified by bunkers that were built over two generations when communist regimes-controlled Yugoslavia and Albania.
-Winding through meadows, mountain peaks, lakes and woodlands, this is one of the most diverse walking trails in the world.
+The epic walk passes through villages, separated by strict borders and fortified by bunkers that were built over two generations when communist regimes controlled Yugoslavia and Albania.
+Winding through meadows, mountain peaks, lakes, and woodlands, this is one of the most diverse walking trails in the world.
 The views and the trails transform, switching from rocky paths and bare peaks to meadows rich with flowers and plants, where nature has been left to run wild.
-In stark comparison to Western Europe, here the grass in not cut, and the land is left alone for nature to follow its course.
+In stark comparison to Western Europe, where the grass is not cut, and the land is left alone for nature to follow its course.

 WHY BALKAN NATURAL ADVENTURE

 For Peaks of the Balkans 2022, our company provides an extra guide if the group is bigger than eight to accommodate the different speeds of the group.
 We are a service-oriented company that has been featured in the Financial Times, The Guardian, The Strait Times of Singapore, and other media See our references.
 Try our flexibility options – shorten or extend your trip for cultural tours.
 For some longer hikes, we provide transport for the last kilometers, if there is a need.